 I used to refer to these accounts as being card-based due to the way they work, but in the case of Tide, mobile first, or app-based might be more correct.

-In true challenger bank style, the Tide account is based around a smartphone app.
-And while other popular alternative business accounts also enjoy banking apps they aren’t as central their proposition.
+In true digital challenger style, the Tide account is based around a smartphone app.
+And while other popular alternative business accounts also enjoy banking apps they aren’t necessarily as central their proposition.

 In Tide’s case, the app is everything.
 It is the account.
-You won’t find any traditional online banking, costly customer service numbers, or frustrating login procedures.
-The account is run and managed solely within the app.
+You won’t find any traditional online banking though there is an online portal, costly customer service numbers, or frustrating login procedures.
+The account is run and managed within the app.
+It offers a web portal, but you’ll need to app to log in.
 Customer service also comes via the app, though you can of course email too if needed.

 The beauty of the Tide account is in it’s simplicity.
-Basically just download the Tide app and follow the on screen prompts.
-Account application takes less than 5 minutes, and all being well you’ll have your sort code and account number sent to you a few minutes later.
+Basically just sign up to Tide here and follow the on screen prompts.
+The application process takes less than 5 minutes, and all being well you’ll have your sort code and account number sent to you a few minutes later.

-In our tests there was a slight issue verifying the ID we used, but we still had our account details within a couple of hours, while the Mastercard came within three working days.
+In my initial testing there was a slight issue verifying the ID I used, but I still had the account details within a couple of hours, while the Mastercard came within three working days.

 Payments to and from the account can be made immediately, but direct debits can take a few days to setup.
-Unlike some other card based accounts, there are no split pools.
+Unlike some other digital business accounts, there are no split pools.
 The money in your account, is in your account.
 There’s no need to split funds between the account and the card, they are one and the same.